ucb-dataj/2018/md/week9.md

 ## Projections
 We don't deal with [projections](http://xkcd.com/977/) much but they matter.
 And if you have inconsistent projections you might end up with a map where the city of [San Francisco is floating about 10 miles NE of where it belongs](https://amandabee.carto.com/viz/d42d245a-5aa2-11e5-ba80-0e853d047bba/public_map).
 I had to [ask for help](https://gis.stackexchange.com/questions/162779/why-is-the-city-of-san-francsico-floating-over-point-richmond) to resolve that.

+Most of the time you're going to be in WGS84.

+The Wikipedia article on [web mercator](https://en.wikipedia.org/wiki/Web_Mercator) is pretty good if you're dying to understand how this all fits together, but EPSG is an obsolete acronym for European Petroleum Survey Group a scientific research group with ties to the petroleum industry.
+They compiled a comprehensive database of projections and coordinate systems.

 ## Vectors and Rasters